The Center of Your Wealth Building Universe –

 Both longer-term Swing Trades can be considered short-term trends or, more accurately, momentum shifts in a longer trend.
 Your objective will determine how you look at this chart.

 The structure of the Charts stays the same for whatever objective is planned; it’s the different applications of the Method, or strategies, that change.
 As above, the time-frame of the chart will be different for the strategy you’re using, or the definition of each interval, or bar, could be different, but once you have the chart established, the configuration of the strategy can take on any number of different forms.

 What to Trade When

 The obvious question we all have when it comes to trading is: What to Trade When?
 Swing Trading doesn’t answer that question, but applying strategies to the Swing Trading Methods gives you the starting point.

 Technical Analysis is the primary basis for making decisions for determining “what to trade when” in Swing Trading, taking into consideration any fundamental events that might affect any individual market.
-(Take a look at the end of Trading in the Stock Market to get an overview of Technical vs. Fundamental Analysis.)
+Trading in the Stock Market will give you an overview of Technical vs. Fundamental Analysis and how the two are used for trading.

 By being diversified in your Swing Trading Strategies, you control the outcome of your overall plan, which gives you the basis to achieve the consistency you need to take control of your financial future.